White Springs, Florida: History

 Through the 1980s, water flow at the spring declined to the point when it ceased flowing in 1990.
 The ex-mayor of White Springs, Dr. Helen Miller, was vice chairman of Florida Leaders Organized for Water (FLOW), a group which proposed the Floridan Aquifer Sustainability Act of 2013.
 The legislation seeks to restore the Floridan aquifer to 1980 levels.

 In 2022, a white supremacist, neo-pagan religion known as the Asatru Folk Assembly (AFA), dedicated a Viking neo-pagan temple in White Springs.
-The temple for the hate group is dedicated to the Viking god Njord and is called "Njordshof" which means "Njord's temple" in Old Norse, the language of the Vikings.
+The temple for the hate group is dedicated to the Viking god Njörðr (Njord) and is called "Njörðshof" which means "Njord's temple" in Old Norse, the language of the Vikings.

 Geography

 The approximate coordinates for the Town of White Springs is located in southeastern Hamilton County.
 Its southern boundary follows the Suwannee River, which forms the border with Columbia County.

 The town is crossed by U.S. Route 41 (SR 25 and 100) and SR 136.
 US 41 leads northwest 17 mi to Jasper, the Hamilton County seat, and southeast 12 mi to Lake City.
 SR 136 leads west 3 mi to Interstate 75.

 According to the United States Census Bureau, the town has a total area of 4.8 km2, of which 5233 sqm, or 0.11%, are water.